Overview

 ...

-Transforms allow you to modify the structure of messages before they are sent to a sink.
-You can define transforms at the top level of your configuration and reference them in your sinks.
+Functions allow you to filter, transform, and route your data as it flows through Sequin.
+You can define functions at the top level of your configuration and then attach them to your sinks.

 def transform(action, record, changes, metadata) do